Liu Jia: Early life

 From 1992 to 1995, Liu attended Shichahai Sporting High School in Beijing.
 Afterward she became a member of professional club Shian Nuntan, where she played with Zhang Yining.
 Despite Liu's successes as a Cadet and Junior, competition within the Chinese team was strong and prospects for a future international career were dim.
 Instead of following a call to Japan, Liu travelled to Austria when the opportunity arose to play for Austrian team Linz AG Froschberg.

 She arrived in March 1997 without speaking either German or English, but quickly learned German within the year that she settled in Austria.
 She won the first International Austrian Youth Championships soon after her arrival.
 On 16 February 1998, her 16th birthday, she became an Austrian citizen and a member of the Austrian table tennis squad.
-Husband David Arvidsson is an international Danish table tennis player.
+Her husband, David Arvidsson is an international Danish table tennis player.

 Career

 Liu continued her success on youth level by taking Gold in the Singles, Doubles and Mixed competition at the 1998 European Youth Championships in Norcia.
 In 1999, she again claimed the singles and mixed titles in Frydek-Mistek.

 She competed at the 2000 Sydney Olympics, the 2004 Olympics in Athens and the 2008 Beijing Olympics, reaching the third round of the singles competition in each of them.
 She also competed in the team competition in Beijing.
 In May 2011, she qualified for her fourth Olympic attendance in the 2012 London Olympics where she was knocked out in the third round.

 She competed at the 2016 Summer Olympics in Rio de Janeiro.
 She was defeated in the fourth round by Feng Tianwei of Singapore.
 She also competed in the women's team event, but the Austrian team was defeated by Japan in the quarterfinals.
 Liu was the flag bearer for Austria during the Parade of Nations.